purrbot-site/Docs/docs/bot/commands.md

 > - `.Info [--dm]`

 Provides basic information about the bot.
-You can use `--dm` to send this info into your DMs.
+Use `--dm` to send the info to your DMs.

 ----
 ### Invite